THE URBAN FOLKSINGER:

 Songs that grew up under the belly of a salt-rusted Chevy, wrenching at the oil pan.

-Theo Czuk: a real-deal blue collar songsmith.
+Theo Czuk: blue collar to the bone.

 Whether you miss home and you want a soundscape visit or if you’ve never experienced the grit of America’s mid-section, get off at the next cloverleaf exit and join Theo Czuk in the pain and the gain, the strain and the stain, of America’s proletarian heartland.